Seek permission before reproducing material.

 Testing involves transmitting, checking output power and voice clarity on a receiver.
 Tune around the frequency for any undesirable spurii, instability or broadband hash.
 Layout, shielding and decoupling are all important.
 Don’t build the transceiver so small to make component access and troubleshooting difficult; you will almost certainly have to do it or even change values for best results with your components.

-The Mark II version includes a receiver RF preamp and inbuilt L-match antenna coupler for end-fed half wave wire antennas.
+The Mark II version has a receiver RF preamp and inbuilt L-match coupler for end-fed half wave wire antennas.
 It is also physically smaller and nicer made inside.
-This is documented in the Part 6 video above.
+See Part 6 video above.

-This is still a project under development and many improvements are possible.
-These include added receiver audio and RF selectivity, more output power, quieter transmit/frequency switching, better frequency stability and more.
+It's still under development and more improvements are possible.
+Eg added receiver audio and RF selectivity, more output power, better frequency stability and more.
 So build it, use it and tell others how you made yours better.

-A constructional article on the Beach 40 appeared in Lo-Key September 2013 (Issue 119), published by the VK QRP Club.
+A two-part article on the Beach 40 appeared in Lo-Key September and December 2013 (Issues 119 & 120), from the VK QRP Club.
 Please add a 47uF electrolytic capacitor in series with a 22 ohm resistor between Pin 1 of the LM386 and earth on the circuit (page 19).

 Beach 40 links